-We will be combining age groups for some of the skill workshops (e.g. infield, catching, outfield, etc.) since much of the same drills can apply to multiple ages.
+We combine age groups for some of the skill workshops (e.g. infield, catching, outfield, etc.) since much of the same drills can apply to multiple ages.
 This model provides the ability to leverage time and money spent on quality instructors and space.

 Historically, teams would schedule a practice which might conflict with multiple-sport players’ schedules.
 We want to encourage our players to participate in other sports and activities while giving them the ability to develop their baseball skills.
 Multiple sessions during the week will be provided where the player can choose the best schedule option for them.
-We don’t expect Wasco baseball to be the sole priority, but it should be their top priority once the season starts.
+We do not expect Wasco baseball to be the top priority in the Winter, but it should be a priority.

 Yes.
 Starting in March each team will practice minimally once a week to complement the position specific skill workshops during the week.
 In some cases, we may combine teams of a similar age during these practice sessions.